National Highway Traffic Safety Administration (NHTSA), Department of Transportation (DOT).

 The information to be collected will be used for the following purposes:

 Question Set 1, Driving Research Study Interest Response Form will be used to determine individuals' willingness to participate in the study and whether an individual qualifies for participation in this study based on certain information.
 For example, participants must:

-○ For drivers of passenger cars: Hold a valid U.S. or Canadian driver's license
+○ For drivers of passenger cars: Hold a valid U.S. driver's license

 ○ For drivers of heavy trucks: Hold a valid U.S. commercial driver's license